Michal-MK/PA165-2021-IDomaToJde/README.md

 https://github.com/fi-muni/PA165/tree/master/eshop-persistence

 ## Project development process
- - To create a change in main project, create branch from master (and name it correctly)
+ - To create a change in main project, create a branch from master (and name it correctly)
  - Switch to your branch
- - Make changes in code (commint regularly)
+ - Make changes in code (comment regularly)
  - Push changes into your branch
  - To merge into master, create pull request (from your branch into master)
  - Add other participants as reviewers
  - (Fix comments from reviewers)
- - When (and only when) all reviewes gives the pull request an approve, merge into master
+ - When (and only when) all reviews gives the pull request an approval, merge into master

-> Updated at 30.03.2021
+> Updated at 18.05.2021